YasirGaji/uptime-monitoring/README.md

   13. How to create, read, update, and delate data (CRUD library)
   14. How to hash password
   15. Learned how to create a random string using a for loop conditioned by a string length function
+  16. How to connect 3rd party API to send SMS

 ## Errors  I Faced